RovoMe/pretty-logfmt-log-plugin/README.md

 - Very long log lines are broken down after like 2000 characters and the plugin will only format the first part then while printing the remaining part as is
+- When expanding a folded region of a particular log line that contains a stacktrace in its error property, the stacktrace might have multiple folding regions available.
+These additional folding regions are done by IntelliJ itself.
+Most likely by the Settings -> Editor -> General -> Console -> `Fold console lines that contain:` setting
 - When the `Pretty JSON log` plugin is present and activated it may interfere with the formatting of the folding area and thus add further unintended and/or unnecessary folding sections